api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 #### Input and Output

-The processing snippet is a function which receives payload as an argument.
+The processing snippet is a function which receives a payload as an argument.
 The return value of the function is treated as a processing result.
 Apart from the payload argument, you can use most Node.js built-in modules.

 The payload argument for pre-processing is an object with the following
 property: